Bernanke says Fed stimulus benefits clear, downplays risks

-WASHINGTON Federal Reserve Chairman Ben Bernanke strongly defended the U.S. central bank's monetary stimulus before Congress on Tuesday, easing financial market worries over a possible early retreat from bond purchases.
+WASHINGTON Federal Reserve Chairman Ben Bernanke strongly defended the U.S. central bank's monetary stimulus before Congress on Tuesday, easing financial market worries over a possible early retreat from bond buys.

+The Fed chairman also urged lawmakers to avoid sharp spending cuts set to go into effect on Friday, which he warned could combine with earlier tax increases to create a "significant headwind" for the modest economic recovery.

 Bernanke said Fed policymakers are cognizant of potential risks from their extraordinary support for the economy, including the possibility that it might fuel unwanted inflation or stoke asset bubbles.

-But in testimony on the central bank's semi-annual report on monetary policy, he said the risks did not seem material at the moment, adding that the central bank has all the tools it needs to retreat from its monetary support in a timely fashion.
+But, in testimony on the central bank's semi-annual report on monetary policy, he said the risks did not seem material at the moment, adding the central bank has all the tools it needs to retreat from its monetary support in a timely fashion.

 The Fed is currently buying $85 billion in bonds each month and has said it plans to keep purchasing assets until it sees a substantial improvement in the outlook for the labour market.

-Minutes of the Fed's January 29-30 policy meeting, released last week, said a number of officials felt the potential risks posed by the bond purchases could warrant tapering off or ending them before hiring picks up, comments that sparked a sharp stock market sell-off.
+Minutes of the Fed's January 29-30 policy meeting, released last week, showed a number of officials felt the potential risks posed by the bond purchases could warrant tapering or ending them before hiring picks up.
 However, several others argued there was a danger in halting them prematurely.

 Bernanke appeared to be in the latter camp.
-"The benefits of asset purchases, and of policy accommodation more generally, are clear," he said, citing improvements in the housing and auto sectors.
+"The benefits of asset purchases, and of policy accommodation more generally, are clear," he said, citing improvements in the housing and auto sectors and tracing them in part to the Fed's stimulus.

 "There is no risk-free approach to this situation," he said.
 "The risk of not doing anything is severe as well.
 So, we are trying to balance these things as best we can."